aivanova5/design/docs/auction.md

 4. If the quantity is non-zero, then price shall be less than or equal to the bid price if the bid quantity is positive, or greather than or equal to the bid price if the bid quantity is negative.
 5. If the quantity is zero, then price shall be less than or equal to the bid price if the bid quantity is negative, or greather than or equal to the bid price if the bid quantity is positive.
 6. The duration shall be equal to market interval configured for the unit.

+## Ledger

+1. The `bid_id` shall exist in the bids table.
+2. The `unit` shall be the bid unit divided by 1 hour.
+3. The `cost` shall equal the `meter` value multiplied by the dispatch price.

 # Auction API